Rabbi Asher Lopatin, Executive Director

 Email Rabbi Lopatin at firstname.lastname@example.org or call (248) 642-2640.

 Lauren Herrin, Associate Director

-Lauren Herrin joined JCRC/AJC as its assistant director in November 2017.
-In this position she oversees the organization’s Government Relations and Israel Advocacy and International Affairs committees and online presence, among other duties.
+Lauren Herrin joined JCRC/AJC as its assistant director in November 2017, becoming Associate Director in 2021.
+In this position she oversees the organization’s Government Relations committee, board outreach and online presence, among other duties.

 Prior to joining JCRC/AJC, Herrin spent more than a decade at Marx Layne & Company, a Farmington Hills-based public relations, marketing and digital media agency, most recently serving as a senior account executive.
 There she provided strategic counsel; coordinated press conferences, ribbon cuttings and other events; developed and implemented public relations campaigns of all sizes; and led social media, marketing and advertising initiatives with clients in the nonprofit, hospitality, professional service and legal sectors.

 Herrin received her bachelor’s degree in Communications, with a specialization in public relations, from Michigan State University.
 She was named in the 2021 Detroit Jewish News/The Well “36 Under 36” list and is a member on the Board of Trustees of Temple Beth El.

 Email Lauren at email@example.com or call (248) 642-2641.

 Sandy Lippitt has extensive experience in both the for-profit and non-profit sectors, and has expertise in marketing, logistics and event planning and coordination.
 She began her career as a consumer products buyer with B & E Wholesale, where she worked for more than over five years.
 She later worked in marketing for such companies as Clairol and Rubbermaid, and as an event coordinator for Merck Pharmaceuticals, setting up medical demonstrations throughout southeast Michigan.
 She later became the event coordinator for Avon’s Three-Day March for Breast Cancer.